What is psoriatic arthritis?

-The goal of treating PsA is to reduce pain and prevent permanent damage to the bones.
+The goal of treating PsA is to reduce pain and prevent permanent bone damage.
 Without treatment, the feet can become permanently damaged.
-A number of medications can help to reduce inflammation and protect your joints, including those in your feet.
+A number of medications can help reduce inflammation and protect your joints, including those in your feet.

 Common medications for PsA include:

-PsA symptoms in the feet are managed with oral medications mentioned above, biologics, and NSAIDs based on the severity of symptoms.
+PsA symptoms in the feet are managed with oral medications mentioned above based on the severity of symptoms.
 These drugs treat inflammation throughout the body, including the feet and heels.

-For severe flare-ups in the feet, however, you may want to consider a more localized approach, such as:
+However, for severe flare-ups in the feet, you may want to consider a more localized approach, such as:

-- Ice.
-Ice can also help to reduce inflammation in the joints of the feet.
+- Ice: Ice can also help reduce inflammation in the joints of the feet.
 Roll your foot on a frozen water bottle wrapped in a towel or apply an ice pack to the affected area for 20 minutes.
 You can repeat the process two to four times a day.

-- Medicated foot powders.
-Cracks in your nails or skin can provide an opening for infections that can trigger PsA flare-ups.
-A medicated foot powder can help control moisture while fighting fungus and bacteria.
+- Medicated foot powders: Cracks in your nails or skin can provide an opening for infections that can trigger PsA flare-ups.
+A medicated foot powder can help control moisture while addressing fungus and bacteria.

-- Night splints.
-A night splint prevents you from relaxing your plantar fascia while you sleep, which may help to prevent heel pain.
+- Night splints: A night splint prevents you from relaxing your plantar fascia while you sleep, which may help prevent heel pain.